Leaders pledge arms and EU path for Ukraine in Kyiv visit

 “Russia is only looking for new ways to scare Europe and seize more and more of our land,” Zelenskyy said at the news conference.
 “The goal of Russia in this war is to break Ukraine and through this break the whole of Europe.”

+While the European leaders were in Kyiv, NATO defense ministers were meeting in Brussels to discuss plans for strengthening the military alliance’s eastern borders to dissuade Russia from planning any further aggression.

-Many in Ukraine hope the visit could mark a turning point by opening the way to significant new arms supplies.
+Many in Ukraine hope the visit could open the way to significant new arms supplies.
 It also comes as EU leaders prepare to decide next week on Ukraine’s request to become a candidate for membership in the bloc.

 The war has increased pressure on EU governments to fast-track Ukraine’s candidate status, and Thursday’s pledge to support candidacy status for Ukraine and neighboring Moldova pushes the whole 27-nation union closer to doing so.
 But the process still is expected to take years, and EU members remain divided over how quickly and fully to open their arms to new members.